bookit-app/capstoneSweng894/README.md

     - GetProviderDetailFullFilled
     - GetProviderDetailsReject

 Each domain has there our actions that holds that domain specific business logic.
-This starts with a front-end page/component sending a request for an action (dispatch) that then sends an option to the store that triggers store changes per business logic.
+This starts with a front-end page/component sending a request for an action (dispatch) that then sends an object to the store that triggers store changes per business logic.

 [![action-store](./docs/images/App-Data-Flow.png)](./docs/images/App-Data-Flow.png)